Mahmudmhb/task-management/README.md

 - Task Validation: When adding a task, users must provide a heading with a minimum of 20 words and maximum of 50 words, and a description with a minimum of 100 words and maximum of 200 words.

+- Password Validation: A password contains at least one uppercase letter, at least one number, and has a minimum length of 8 characters to 16 characters .

 - Responsiveness: The website is designed to be responsive, providing an optimal viewing and interaction experience across various devices.

 With these features in place, our Task Management application offers a user-friendly and efficient platform for organizing tasks effectively.